KrishnanSG/Interact/README.md

      ```
 3. Ask your friend to connect to the server
     ```
-        ./Interact <filename>
+        ./Interact.exe <filename>

-        Provide inputs for the prompt messages.
+        Provide inputs for the prompt messages
     ```

 #### Developer Stlye